New Mexico Forms Library

 4. HOW TO PROTECT EXEMPT PROPERTY.

-The sheriff may not seize your personal clothing, furniture and books or any jewelry unless the total value of all jewelry is more than $2,500.
+The sheriff may not seize your personal clothing, furniture, and books or any jewelry unless the total value of each category exceeds the values specified above or in state law.
 For other property, you must claim an exemption or it may be seized and sold.
 A claim of exemptions on execution form is attached for you to complete and file with the court.

 If the judgment creditor disputes a claimed exemption, the clerk or the judge will notify you of the date and time for a court hearing on your claim.
 You must go to that hearing and explain why your money or property is exempt.
 You must bring to the hearing any proof that your money or property is exempt.